Before you apply for any position, check that you meet the AFP's minimum requirements.

 - be intelligent, self motivated and willing to serve in any area of the AFP

-- have a full manual vehicle driver's licence with no provisional restrictions (P plates) at the time of application
+- have a full manual vehicle driver's licence with no provisional restrictions (P plates) or medical restrictions at the time of application

 - have a senior first aid certificate (current for entire training period).